Ley789/SimpleRayTracer/Presentation/Initial/initial.md

 ## Idea

 * Generate rays, starting from the camera, a ray per pixel.
-* Intersect rays with geometry.
+* Intersect rays with scene objects.
 * Calculate pixel color with the resulting values (shading).

 # POV-Ray